simonsobs/socs/docs/agents/wiregrid_tiltsensor.rst

 - ``ip-address`` is an IP address of the serial-to-ethernet converter.
 - ``port`` is an asigned port for the tilt sensor.
-  (The converter has four D-sub ports to control multiple devices connected via serial communication.
+  (The converter has four D-sub ports, 23, 26, 29, 32, to control
+  multiple devices connected via serial communication.
   Communicating device is determined by the ethernet port number of the converter.)
 - ``sensor_type`` represents the type of tilt sensor to communicate with.